 Our trainer, Jessica Delaney, started by handing out three large post-it notes to each course participant.
 Then she posed a question: What are the most important considerations in neighbourhood design/development?
 We were asked to imagine we were all residents in the same neighbourhood that was undergoing redevelopment, and write one- or two-word responses to the question.

 Then we stuck all the post-its on the board, and stood back to look at this colourful collage:

 The next step was a facilitated process, where Jessica led us through categorizing, or grouping, the responses into themes or similar ideas.
 Some of the categories were easy – safety, green space – but others were a little trickier.
 So instead of the facilitator just deciding where certain post-its would go, she would ask the group, for example: “Does ‘bike transportation/safety’ fit under ‘walkability’?”
 And we would decide together.

 Throughout this conversation, the participants are standing facing the board, so we’re all facing forward.
 I think that helped the process feel inclusive, supportive and collaborative.

 The next step is to evaluate the categories, give them a title and review if any of the post-its should be moved around.
 Then, each participant is given some coloured dot stickers to vote again on their top priorities.
 We each got three dots.
 Here’s a photo of the voting:

 The final result is a clear sense of the overall group’s preferences of the options presented.

 From a P2 facilitation standpoint, Nominal Grouping is a great technique because the analysis of the input is done as part of the exercise.
 Participants can also clearly see the final results.

-I’m looking forward to using Nominal Grouping in my Delaney + Associates project work.
+I’m looking forward to using Nominal Grouping in my Engage Delaney project work.